Dinosaurs in Jurassic Park: Velociraptor

 Velociraptor has major roles in the novels and the films, both of which depict it as an intelligent pack hunter that is bigger than its real-life counterpart.
-The franchise's Velociraptors are actually based on the larger Deinonychus, although Crichton used the name Velociraptor because he thought it sounded more dramatic.
+The franchise's Velociraptors are actually based on the larger Deinonychus despite being even larger than the real life ones, although Crichton used the name Velociraptor because he thought it sounded more dramatic.

 For their on-screen appearances, the raptors were created using a variety of production methods, including animatronics, CGI, and men in suits.
 Since the first film's release, it has been discovered that Velociraptors had feathers, although later films such as Jurassic World have ignored this, maintaining consistency with the designs used in earlier films.
 At Spielberg's suggestion, Jurassic World introduced the concept of a dinosaur researcher, Owen Grady, who has a close relationship with velociraptors.
 One such individual, named Blue, returns in the next two Jurassic World films and has become a fan favorite.
+Other Raptors raised by Owen Grady are commonly known as Charlie, Echo and Delta.
 Raptors also appear in Jurassic World Rebirth.

 Other creatures

 In the first film, a replica skeleton of Alamosaurus is present in the Jurassic Park visitor center.
-Parasaurolophus made a brief debut in the first film and has appeared in each one since then, including the short film Battle at Big Rock.
+Parasaurolophus made a brief debut in the first film and has appeared in each one since then, including the short film Battle at Big Rock and the animated series Jurassic World: Camp Cretaceous, which introduced a bioluminescent variant.

 Mamenchisaurus appears briefly in The Lost World: Jurassic Park as one of the dinosaurs chased by Peter Ludlow's group.
 The design was based on a maquette created by Winston's team.
 ILM then took the Brachiosaurus model from the first film and altered it to portray the Mamenchisaurus, which was fully computer-generated.

 Ceratosaurus and Corythosaurus are introduced in Jurassic Park III, through brief appearances.

 Allosaurus, Baryonyx, Carnotaurus, and Sinoceratops are introduced in Jurassic World: Fallen Kingdom.
 Baryonyx and Carnotaurus were among dinosaurs created through CGI.
 The Carnotaurus vocal sounds were made from orangutan noises, as well as Styrofoam, which was scraped with a double-bass bow.
 Sinoceratops makes several appearances in the film, including a scene in which the dinosaur is shown licking Owen after he has been sedated.
 Animator Jance Rubinchik described this as the dinosaur's motherly instinct to save Owen.
 The scene was shot using a prop tongue.
 The film depicts Sinoceratops as having holes in its frill, although in reality the frill would have been covered in skin.